quarties/eu4-grandest-lan-party/tools/setup-script/README.md

 #### Features
 1. Step 0: Initial setup
    - Define variables, constants, and helper functions
-   - Set execution policy to `Unrestricted`
+   - Set execution policy to `RemoteSigned` for the current process
    - Install [NuGet](https://www.nuget.org/)
 2. Step 1: Rename the PC and save the MAC address in Google Sheet
    - Wait for the user to input the PC ID